MagicKrol/C64-NewLands/README.md

 # C64 New Lands
-New Lands v.0.4.2 (BETA)
+New Lands v.1.0.0

 New Lands is a game developed for Commodore 64.
 The game combines elements of strategy and simple economy in the pirate styled genre.

-Please notice, that this is a beta version of the game.
-Most of the game elements are already implemented, but it still might be a bit buggy and imbalanced (to hard, or to easy).
+Please notice, that the game might be still a bit buggy and imbalanced (to hard, or to easy).
+I am still working on some tweaks here and there.

 You can contact me via email mzkrol@gmail.com